yamaton/yamaton.github.io/_posts/2022-03-24-command-line-inteface-problems.markdown

 [![IntelliSense in Visual Studio Code](https://code.visualstudio.com/assets/docs/editor/intellisense/intellisense.gif)](https://code.visualstudio.com/docs/editor/intellisense)

-In terminal, [fish shell](https://fishshell.com/) provides the best autocompletion as far as I know.
-But fish-shell script has to be supplied separately to each command to make it work, and they are mostly done by opensource participants.
-Because such manual work is required, the number of supported commands is limited to 845 as of today.
+On a terminal, [Fish shell](https://fishshell.com/) provides the best autocompletion as far as I know.
+But fish-shell script has to be prepared for each command to achieve autocompletion, and they are mostly done by open-source participants.
+Because such manual work is required, the number of supported commands is limited.

-So, we created a parser and translation program generating shell completion scripts from manpages and help texts.
-This tool is currently applied to bioinformatics tools.
-We currently support 244 programs and release [fish scripts](https://github.com/yamaton/fish-completions-bio) and [zsh scripts](https://github.com/yamaton/zsh-completions-bio).
+So we created a parser program extracting command specs from manpages and help texts.
+Then we generated data for autocompletion for bioinformatics tools.
+Currently, 244 shell completion scripts are available for [fish](https://github.com/yamaton/fish-completions-bio) and [zsh](https://github.com/yamaton/zsh-completions-bio).

 ![](https://user-images.githubusercontent.com/256288/154600277-a4d936b0-d7b0-4406-aab6-e4d953a8d64c.gif)

-We have applied the command specs to make the autocomplete and introspection available on Visual Studio Code in shell script mode.
+We have further applied the command specs to make the autocomplete and introspection available on Visual Studio Code in shell script mode.

 [![](https://raw.githubusercontent.com/yamaton/vscode-h2o/main/images/demo-mouseover.gif)](https://marketplace.visualstudio.com/items?itemName=tetradresearch.vscode-h2o)

-Autocomplete is important, yet just one of many factors making command-line programs discoverable and learnable.
-We are still on a way.
+Autocomplete is just one of many factors making command-line programs discoverable and learnable.
+We are still on the way.